jipparchus/PTA_MarkingTool/README.md

 - It was time-consuming to **travel between Excel mark sheets, notepad, and Jupyter Notebook**.
 - Extra attention must be paid to the **manual selection of cells** in the mark sheet.
 - Feedback and common mistakes found had to be kept in the notepad app.
-- Manual writing of the summary feedback form did not guarantee **consistency** in the format.
+- Manual writing of the summary report did not guarantee **consistency** in the format.
 Copying, pasting and modifying the form looked inefficient.

 <h2>This Application Provides ...</h2>